Continue reading on DataGuidance with:

 The development of online activities, such as sending e-mails and social networks facilitates the exchange of personal information and makes it public and accessible.
 This evolution of information and communication technology poses new challenges in terms of personal data protection.

-By Law No. 007/PR/2015 on the Protection of Personal Data (only available to download in French Here) (the Law), the Republic of Chad has organized the protection of personal data.
+By Law No. 007/PR/2015 on the Protection of Personal Data ('the Law'), the Republic of Chad has organized the protection of personal data.
 The purpose of this law is to put in place a mechanism to protect private and professional life following the collection, processing, transmission, storage, and use of personal data, subject to the protection of public order.

 1.1.
 Key acts, regulations, directives, bills